Learn while experiencing the adventure of a lifetime

 • Biology 30, Chemistry 30 or Physics 30

-Applicants who have completed the Aurora College University and College Access Program (UCAP) in the Environment and Natural Resources Technology Pathway may also be considered for admission if they have a final grade 65 percent in each of:
+Applicants who have completed the Aurora College University and College Access Program (UCAP) in the Environment and Natural Resources Technology Pathway may also be considered for admission if they have a final grade 65% in each of:

 • Aurora College Math 150; and